-But it can also effect effortful control and self control.
+But it can also affect effortful control and self-control.

-Because – kids with poor self-control are often bound to doing the first thought that pops into their heads.
-They don’t have to inhibition or effortful control to stop and consider options, possible outcomes of their behavior, consequences, etc.
+Because – kids with poor self-control are often bound to do the first thought that pops into their heads.
+They don’t have the inhibition or effortful control to stop and consider options, possible outcomes of their behavior, consequences, etc.

-Not because they’re bad kids.
-They just haven’t developed those abilities, yet.
+This is not because they’re bad kids.
+They just haven’t developed those abilities yet.

-Having things like routines, visual supports, a well structured environment, and clear task/chore systems helps keep your expectations as the first thing coming to your child’s head.
-Visuals can remind of outcomes and expectations .
+Having things like routines, visual supports, a well-structured environment, and clear task/chore systems helps keep your expectations as the first thing coming to your child’s head.
+Visuals can remind us of outcomes and expectations.